 Emphasis will be placed on the appropriate grounds maintenance activities for commercial lawn care, sports facilities and golf courses.
 Advanced topics in turfgrass ecology, turf cultural requirements, pest control and equipment will be studied along with construction techniques of sports turf and day-to-day operations of various facilities.
 Lab Included.
-Prerequisites: HRT 1013 and HRT 2113 (Spring only on odd years)

-HRT 2650 (1-6) HORTICUTLURE INTERNSHIP

-One to four hours credit, six credits maximum.
-Special project will be assigned by the advisor with the approval of the department head.
+Prerequisites: HRT 1013, HRT 2113 (Spring only on odd years) HRT 2650 (1-4) HORTICUTLURE INTERNSHIP One to four hours credit, six credits maximum.
+Special project will be assigned by the instructor with the approval of the department head.
 A comprehensive written report of the work accomplished must be prepared and approved.
 Before credit is received, an examination may also be required.
-Prerequisites: Sophomore Standing and Advisor Approval
+Prerequisite: Department Head Approval